 1. The Girl Scouts have a song with the lyrics that go, “Make new friends, but keep the old.
 One is silver and the other gold.”
 The Girl Scouts know a lot about publishing.
 And people.
 And my friends.

-Thank you for a truly fulfilling twenty-five years, and I look forward to writing the next fifty-four books … for you.
-Girl Scouts know a lot about publishing.
-And people.
-And my friends.
+Thank you for a fulfilling thirty years, and I look forward to writing the next sixty books … for you.

-(This blog was originally written on 04/18/07 for Squawk Radio, and I continue to update it because it says everything I think and love about publishing, writing, my writing friends, and my wonderful readers.)
+(This blog was originally written on 04/18/07 and I continue to update it because it says everything I think and love about publishing, writing, my writing friends, and my wonderful readers.)